c-w-m/sim_dev/ReadMe.md

 This project is a collection of open source tools used for creating python simulations.

 ## Setup
 `tox` is the preferred virtual environment management tool when not behind a proxy.
-When working behind a `proxy` it may be more convenient to use Anaconda.
+When working behind a `proxy` it may be more convenient to use Anaconda to setup the virtual environments.

 ### Create a Python Virtual Environment
 To create an environment named `eda_dev39` with python 3.9: